Pointe au Baril,

 Ponte au Baril, Ontario is not really a town, much less a tourist town.
 It’s a ‘Station’, a gathering point where year round residents cater to the cottage industry in the natural beauty of the Canadian Shield.
 Al has the sometimes tricky job of balancing the rules and regulations of the dock with the actual usage he has to sort out every day by the people who ultimately pay him.
 He takes a commonsense approach with minor infractions, while still letting those who are actually abusing the rules know that he’s aware of them.

 He was a grocer most of his career, occasionally in a supervisory position but usually working the shelves.
-I know from my year or two in the business that it’s a hard job, but one that can be very rewarding for a meticulous person who takes pride their work.
+I know from my own year or two in the business that it’s a hard job, but one that can be very rewarding for a meticulous person who takes pride their work.
 I totally empathize with his quitting on the spot when some clueless supervisor questioned his work ethic.
-From his description, I don’t think his wife was as sympathetic.
+From his description, I don’t think his wife was as empathic.

 He went on to H&R Block as a tax preparer for almost 10 years and eventually to this dock job.
 He knows most of the locals by first name and is amazingly quick to help those he knows are more likely to crash into the dock.
 Pointe au Baril is a designated trash collection point so a lot of his job is helping cottagers unload their garbage, a job he performs just as energetically as helping a Looper with the lay of the land.